nowster/ceefax/README.md

 * BBC News
 * BBC Sport
+* UK Met Office

-It can be configured using the YAML file `teletext.yaml`.
+It can be configured using the YAML file `defaults.yaml`.

 The output is in the "Viewdata escaped" version of the [TTI file format](https://zxnet.co.uk/teletext/documents/ttiformat.pdf).